MyZenKey/sp-sdk-ios/README.md

 #### 6.1.2 Light Button

 A light button style is appropriate to use with dark backgrounds.
-For the light style, add the light parameter specified as follows:
+For the light style, specify the light parameter as follows:

 ```swift
     projectVerifyButton.style = .light